thoughtbot/constable/README.md

 ## Static Analysis

-Run `mix dialyzer.plt` to build the lookup table for static analysis.
-Then run `mix dialyzer` to run analysis.
+Run `mix dialyzer` to run the analysis.
+The lookup table will be created by this process.
 If your dependencies or your elixir version change, delete `.dialyzer.plt` and run `mix dialyzer.plt` to rebuild it.

 There are still a lot of warnings that are not fixable, but occasionally some real errors are found by dialyzer